 Rest assured though, while long-haired cats do require more grooming than those with short fur, the Maine Coon is not any higher maintenance than other long-haired cats.
 So if that’s all you need to know, make sure to read my complete guide on ‘How To Buy A Maine Coon Cat‘, right away.

-The Maine Coon’s large size and high activity level does mean that they require a bit of extra space, as well as larger cat trees and scratching posts.
+The Maine Coon’s large size and high activity level do mean that they require a bit of extra space, as well as larger cat trees and scratching posts.
 This means that the Maine Coon isn’t necessarily an ideal breed for every potential cat owner.

 Finally, some worry that the Maine Coon’s sociable personality will make it needy and clingy.
 While it’s true that Maine Coons develop strong bonds with their owners, they are just independent enough that they are rarely needy while still being affectionate.